Health Care Guide Information

 Less water intake leads to concentrated urine, crystal settling, and kidney stone formation.

-More consumption of salt in diet leads to kidney stone formation.
+More consumption of salt in died leads to kidney stone formation.

 Frequent urinary tract infections: